YanuG/project-bee/README.md

 ## Run Project

 1. Add DHT-Library to arduino.

 2. Upload sensor.ino to the arduino.

 3. To collect the sensor information and upload to firebase run in terminal  `python main.py`

+## Running Tests
+To test the DatabaseWriter.py (without the hardware), DatabaseWriterTest.py can be used to populate Firestore with a new measurement value.